Looking For Something?

 Category Archives: Government

-By Jamie DeRosa Entirely East Lansing The board of education in East Lansing has approved to collect all 100 percent of the school property taxes in the summer tax levy for the 2015 – 2016 school year.
-This change keeps … Continue reading
+By Jamie DeRosa Entirely East Lansing The board of education in East Lansing has decided to collect 100 percent of the school property taxes in the summer tax levy for the 2015-2016 school year.
+This keeps with the tradition that … Continue reading

 By Jessica Steeley Entirely East Lansing On Wednesday, Oct.
 23, 2014, there was a protest march to the East Lansing Police Department in recognition of the National Day of Resistance.
 The march was held to protest police brutality, criminalization and … Continue reading